Atlanta Falcons Training Camp: 10 Things to Watch

 READ MORE: Atlanta Falcons Training Camp Schedule

-We have a pretty good idea what an Arthur Smith offense is going to look like based on what he did with the Tennessee Titans.
-But with different personnel comes different schemes, play calling and tendencies.
+We have a pretty good idea what an Arthur Smith offense is going to look like based on what the new Atlanta head coach did as as coordinator with the Tennessee Titans.
+But with different personnel comes different schemes, play-calling and tendencies.

 Quarterback Ryan Tannehill had the two best seasons of his career under Smith, and previously he had nowhere near the success that Matt Ryan has had.
 Smith had Derrick Henry running the ball for the Titans, but he has a free agent journeyman as his starting running back in Atlanta.

 The Atlanta Falcons are thin on the defense line, solid at linebacker, and thin and young in the secondary.
-New defensive coordinator Dean Pees has his hands full trying to improve Atlanta’s 29th ranked defense.
-The salary cap strapped Falcons were unable to bring in much help on the defensive side of the ball, while both starting safeties left via free agency.
+New defensive coordinator Dean Pees has his hands full trying to improve Atlanta’s 29th-ranked defense.
+The cap-strapped Falcons were unable to bring in much help on the defensive side of the ball, while both starting safeties left via free agency.

 READ MORE: New Defensive Coordinator has Falcons Answers